 First loves aren’t really meant to last forever, right?
 They are meant to teach us lessons and let us experience how it’s like to fall in love – to feel love and be loved – and how it feels to have a broken heart.
 (You are lucky if you ended up marrying your first love!)

 This is what I love about romantic YA novels.
-It’s take about first love is very realistic.
+Its take about first love is very realistic.
 It’s either the main characters don’t end up together or the author gives us a vague ending.
 I always asked myself if it is possible for Park and Eleanor (Rainbow Rowell’s Eleanor & Park) to get back together?
-Or if Ellie and Graham (This Is What Happy Looks Like) would soon consider to make efforts just to be together.
+Or if Ellie and Graham (This Is What Happy Looks Like) would soon consider making efforts just to be together.

 Trip Down Memory Lane

-Another thing that I love about reading YA books is that at one point of the story, you really get to relate and remember your own experiences as a teen.
+Another thing that I like about reading YA books is that at one point of the story, you absolutely get to relate and remember your own experiences as a teenager.
 Yes, it’s a teenager’s book but even adults can relate to it.

 It makes you remember how you felt when you fell in love for the time, that awkward and cheesy convo you and your first crush shared, your first kiss, and even how it felt when your first love did not go right at all.
 Bottomline: it makes you remember the youth in you.

-It makes you relate on how awkwardly similar you and the main character are back in the days.
+It makes you relate to how awkwardly similar you and the main characters are back in the days.

 Great Life Lessons

 First, they teach us that first love isn’t always meant to last.
 Second, they teach us that we’ll all be laughing about the pain we had in the past.
 Third, they teach us that life goes on, everything is temporary.